Kong/developer.konghq.com/app/_tutorials/add-rate-limiting-for-a-consumer-with-kong-gateway.md

 content_type: tutorial

 tldr:
-    q: How do I add Rate Limiting to a consumer with Kong Gateway?
+    q: How do I rate limit a consumer with Kong Gateway?
     a: Install the Rate Limiting plugin and enable it for the consumer.

 tools: